 It’s late spring and the neighborhood is filled with the sweet scent of mock orange blooms.
-You check your mock orange and it doesn’t have a single bloom, yet all others are covered with them.
-Sadly, you wonder why is my mock orange not blooming.
+You check your mock orange, and it doesn’t have a single bloom, yet all others are covered with them.
+Sadly, you start to wonder, “why is my mock orange not blooming?”
 Continue reading to learn why there are no flowers on mock orange.

 Why a Mock Orange Bush Does Not Bloom

-Hardy in zones 4-8, mock orange shrubs bloom in late spring to early summer.
+Hardy in zones 4 through 8, mock orange shrubs bloom in late spring to early summer.
 When mock orange is pruned, it is important to future flower development.
 Like lilacs, mock orange should be pruned right after flowers fade.
 Pruning too late in the season can cut off next year’s buds.
 This will result in a mock orange not flowering the next year.
 Mock orange benefits from pruning once a year, after blooms fade.
-Be sure to also remove any dead, diseased or damaged branches for the overall health and good appearance of your mock orange shrub.
+Be sure to also remove any dead, diseased, or damaged branches for the overall health and good appearance of your mock orange shrub.

-Mock orange also needs adequate light to bloom.
-When we plant our landscapes, they are young and small, but as they grow they can cast shade upon each other.
+Mock orange needs adequate light to bloom as well.
+When we plant our landscapes, they are young and small, but as they grow, they can cast shade upon each other.
 If your mock orange is not receiving full sun, you will probably not get many, if any, blooms.
 If possible, trim away any plants shading the mock orange.
 In some cases, you may need to dig up and relocate your mock orange to an area where it will receive full sun.